-As a specialist in engineering insurance and inspection, we are proud of having the best technical knowledge and experience in the industry and we recognise that our employees are the driving force behind this success.
+As a specialist in construction, engineering and technology insurance and inspection services, we are proud of having the best technical knowledge and experience in the industry and we recognise that our employees are the driving force behind this success.

 Our list of current vacancies are listed below - details on submitting an application are contained within each job description.

 The more pertinent your application is, the better your chances of success.
 Have you found a position on this page that matches your profile?
 Do the requirements correspond to your experience?
 Does the task reflect your professional expectations and goals?
 If so, then we look forward to receiving your application.

 Your application must contain the following: